kidunot89/chain-drive/README.md

 - **Timeout calculation**

 ## Getting Started
-To install the library in you project run `npm install chain-drive` or `yarn add chain-drive`.
+To install the library in you project run `npm install animejs react-transition-group chain-drive` or `yarn add animejs react-transition-group chain-drive`.

 ## Usage
 Using the library is quite simple.